NoMBe: Life and career

 Noah was born and raised in Heidelberg, Germany.
 He is the son of former fashion model and author Mary McBeth and former music manager Christoph Mittmann.
 He is of Trinidadian, African-American and native Blackfoot on his mother’s side and German-French on his father's.
 He was primarily raised by his paternal grandparents and began studying classical piano under Russian concert pianist Tatjana Worm at a young age.
 After graduating high school in 2010, he left Germany to study music in New York City and Miami, eventually settling in Los Angeles.
 He is the godson of soul singer Chaka Khan.

+Before adopting the NoMBe moniker, McBeth produced music under the name Rookie (The Cook).
+By December 2010, his track "L'Ange Dans Le Ciel" had appeared on Bob42jh's One Moment in Time compilation.
+The track was subsequently included on Bob42jh's Flowers for Jun, a Nujabes tribute compilation published in February 2011.
+Later that year, Rookie's track "Azure" appeared on the first Friends and Family compilation from Cult Classic Records, a label launched by Bob42jh and Thomas Prime.

 In February 2018, it was announced that NoMBe was selected to Sirius XM's Alt Nation's Advanced Placement Tour, along with Mikky Ekko and Mansionair, which ran from April to May 2018 in eighteen North American cities.

 NoMBe released his 18-track debut album They Might’ve Even Loved Me, in March 2018 under TH3RD BRAIN Records.
 The album earned praise from NPR, Billboard, Afropunk, WWD, Complex, and Flaunt Magazine.
-Ones To Watch referred to it as "one of the best albums of 2018", while Atwood Magazine rated it a perfect 10 out of 10.
+Ones to Watch referred to it as "one of the best albums of 2018", while Atwood Magazine rated it a perfect 10 out of 10.
 His song "Wait" premiered worldwide on the popular Australian radio station Triple J. Multiple songs gained airplay around the world, including "Man Up", "Wait", "Freak Like Me", "Drama", and "Milk & Coffee".

 A year later, NoMBe re-wrote, re-tracked, and re-produced They Might’ve Even Loved Me, releasing They Might’ve Even Loved Me (Re:Imagination).

 In July, NoMBe released an EP with fellow TH3RD BRAIN musician Thutmose.
 The two previously collaborated to create the 2018 EP Run Wild.
 The title track was selected as EA Sports FIFA 18's official "World Cup" commercial track.

 Rolling Stone Australia dedicated a 2020 article to him and his song “Weirdo”.

 In 2020, his US tour was canceled due to concerns over COVID-19.
 Despite this, he used the time to creatively realign himself.
 During 2020, he rented an animal farm in Sunland, California, where he recorded his second album Chromatopia (stylized in all caps), released in 2021.
-The album garnered acclaim from PAPER Magazine, American Songwriter, and Ones To Watch.
+The album garnered acclaim from PAPER magazine, American Songwriter, and Ones to Watch.

 As of August 2023, NoMBe's releases have surpassed a combined 600 million streams across streaming platforms.